swcarpentry/training-course/_submissions/round-07/3/2013-11-12-screencast-some-ipython-features.md

 ---
 My plan is to show some features of IPython that are better seen in action than described.

 Edit:  So, in three minutes, I got through very little.
-Enjoy&#8230;
+Enjoy...

 <http://youtu.be/gKhRwy-SJ3A>